 Being a classical computational technique, DMRG-based simulations of AQC can never solve {\bf NP}-complete problems in polynomial time, unless {\bf P}={\bf NP}.
 Accepting {\bf P}$\neq${\bf NP} and the adiabatic DMRG-conjecture to hold we can put lower bounds on the behaviour of entanglement during AQC processes.
 In some cases, it allows us to predict the existence of quantum phase transitions.

-Our work, thus, puts under a different light ideas that are known in the field.
-In 2003 Vidal showed that a quantum computation involving a fixed amount of entanglement could be efficiently simulated using a matrix product representation \cite{Vidal_03}, thus showing that an exponential speed-up was only possible if the MPS bond dimension grows fast with the input size.
+Our work, thus, puts under a different light ideas that are known in the area.
+In recent years a new field is being built, known as {\em hamiltonian complexity}, which considers the computational complexity of performing classical simulations of quantum systems (see \cite{Osborne_11} for a recent review).
+In 2003 Vidal showed that a digital quantum computation involving a fixed amount of entanglement could be efficiently simulated using a matrix product representation \cite{Vidal_03}, thus showing that an exponential speed-up was only possible if the MPS bond dimension grows with the input size.
 But, assuming that the ground state (GS) of a certain hamiltonian can be described as a MPS of fixed dimension, how hard can it be to find it?
 In 2006, Eisert showed that this problem can be NP-complete \cite{Eisert_06}.
 Indeed both results are not hard to reconcile within the DMRG-annealing conjecture framework, as we will show.
 In 2009 Hastings proved that AQC with fixed gap in 1D would never achieve an exponential speed-up \cite{Hastings_09}, based on his first rigorous proof of an area law in 1D \cite{Hastings_07}.
-In recent years a new field is being built, known as {\em hamiltonian complexity}, which considers the computational complexity of performing classical simulations of quantum systems (see \cite{Osborne_11} for a recent review).

 This paper is structured as follows.
 In section \ref{model} we review the basics of adiabatic quantum computation (AQC) (or quantum annealing) \cite{Farhi_01,Das_08}.
-Section \ref{qwa} details the quantum wavefunction annealing technique, an adiabatic extension of DMRG, and the {\em DMRG-annealing conjecture} is formulated and discussed in section \ref{conjecture}.
-Assuming this conjecture to hold, our main result, which is the physical implications of complexity theory, are exposed in section \ref{thesis}.
-The paper closes with the conclusions and further work.
+Section \ref{qwa} details the quantum wavefunction annealing technique, an adiabatic extension of DMRG, which is illustrated in section \ref{sec:illustration}.
+The {\em DMRG-annealing conjecture} is formulated and discussed in section \ref{conjecture}.
+Assuming this conjecture to hold, our main results, which are the physical implications of complexity theory, are exposed in section \ref{thesis}.
+The paper closes with the conclusions and suggestions for further work.